Updated November 25, 2025

 4. Everyone is born with a different intensity of the pain of failing to ignore.

 5. If my pain of failing to ignore is strong, I am naturally afraid of it.
-Since a decision triggers the need to ignore distractions, which trigger my high pain of failing to ignore, which triggers my fear of the pain, I’m afraid of making any decision.
+The appearance in my mind of a decision triggers the need to ignore distractions.
+Failing to ignore them triggers my high pain of failing to ignore, which triggers my fear of that pain.
+As a result, I’m afraid of making any decision.
 When my fear of making a decision appears, I’m compelled to solve the fear.
-So, I find problems – faults – with the decision and solve them.
-I get the positive feeling of relief.
+So, I search for the cause of my fear.
+I find that the cause is problems – faults – with the decision and I solve those faults.
+Solving gets me the positive feeling of relief.
 Relief replaces my fear and so distracts me from the pain of failing to ignore.
-The result: I’m always editing (looking for and solving flaws), that is, problem-solving, my decisions in order to get relief from my normal fear of this abnormally high pain.
+The result: I’m always editing (looking for and solving flaws), in other words, problem-solving, the thought that forms my decision.
+I edit in order to get relief from my normal fear of this abnormally high pain.

 How to Bitch and Complain/Flow with Psr’s using the following Example List